Police, NIS sign MoU on Interpol

 Subair added that with the signing of the MoU, criminals would no longer have any hiding place in the country.

-The News Agency of Nigeria (NAN) reports that the NIS was the first law enforcement agency to sign the MoU.
+The NIS was the first law enforcement agency to sign the MoU.

-NAN also reports that the IG officially inaugurated the refurbished National Central Bureau Headquarters, Abuja and the upgrade of INTERPOL in January.
+The IG officially inaugurated the refurbished National Central Bureau Headquarters, Abuja and the upgrade of INTERPOL in January.
+(NAN)

+The post Police, NIS sign MoU on Interpol appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share